WMRamadan/localstack-dind/README.md

 And the output will be `Hello, from file data.`.

+If you would like to destroy the deployed stack you can do so by using the `--destory` flag with terraform plan then apply as follows

+    terraform plan -out .terraform/tf-plan.out --destroy
+    terraform apply ".terraform/tf-plan.out"

 Exit the container by entering `exit` and destory by

     docker compose down -v